panglesd/slipshow/docs/record-and-replay.rst

 The Rescale Tool
 ----------------

-The *rescale* tool can be taken by clicking on it in the top left panel, or by using its shortcut, :kbd:`s`.
+The *rescale* tool can be taken by clicking on it in the top left panel, or by using its shortcut, :kbd:`r`.
 It allows, unsurprisingly, rescaling strokes and erasures, in space and time.

 To rescale strokes spatially, click and drag *anywhere* on the presentation view.
 When something is selected, only those strokes will be rescaled.
 When nothing is selected, the same action will rescale *all* the strokes.